Services & Unservices

 Unservices is not a word?
 I reconcur!

 * With some exception, I only work for homeowners in their primary home.
-Exceptions include some past customers, etc. I usually ask for the homeowner to be there during the diagnosis.
+Exceptions include some past customers, etc. If you have a rental, and if I agree to perform service on it, then I usually ask for the homeowner to be there during the diagnosis.
+Whenever possible I want homeowners to see the diagnosis as it happens.
 Not all second opinion requests are accepted.
 I’m happy to talk about it on the phone.

-I don’t offer purely elective inspections or checkups or maintenance or tune-ups.
-(Those services are similar in my opinion.)
-In other words, if you know that your equipment is working just fine then I won’t be looking at it.
-If you’re not sure how your equipment is doing, we can talk about it on the phone.
+I don’t perform very many elective inspections or checkups or maintenances or tune-ups.
+In other words, if your equipment is working well then I may be reluctant to look at it.
+That’s because, believe it or not, there are downside risks to purely elective inspections.
+If you’re not sure how your equipment is doing, or if you want to know more about the risks associated with elective checks, give me a call and we’ll talk.

-IMPORTANT NOTE: Even though I don’t offer purely elective inspections, that does not mean should not have them periodically.
+IMPORTANT NOTE: Even though I’m reluctant to perform purely elective inspections, that does not mean should not have your HVAC equipment checked periodically.
 You most certainly should have periodic inspections of your HVAC equipment, especially if you have gas appliances.
 PG&E provides free safety inspections of gas appliances.

 I don’t work on ducts, ceiling-wall-window mounted equipment, portable equipment, LPG burning equipment, fire or flood damaged equipment, fireplaces, floor furnaces, resistance-only heating, hot water heating, mini-split systems, swamp coolers, or refrigerators.

-I do not offer design services1, paid consultation services2, free estimates3, duct cleaning4, duct inspection, air balancing, air quality services, major correction of botched installations, certain kinds of diagnosis-only service, service to business, or service during a home sale.
+I do not offer design services1, paid consultation services2, free estimates3, duct cleaning4, duct inspection, air balancing, air quality services, major correction of botched installations, certain kinds of diagnosis-only service, certain kinds of service during a home sale, or service to most businesses.

-I don’t repair water leaks or water drainage problems for new customers.
-I also don’t process warranties for parts that I did not install.
+I don’t usually repair water leaks or water drainage problems for new customers.
+I also don’t usually process warranties for parts that I did not install.
 Those may sound like strange policies, but they help me to stay sane.
-I can explain more over the phone.
+I can explain more over the phone and we can talk about the possibility of you being an exception.

 I don’t work at buildings where accessing the equipment is an inordinate challenge or where parking for a large vehicle is unavailable.
 That includes The Mercer, Montecito, Wayside Plaza, 1808 Cole Avenue, some buildings at Main Chance, etc.